 After the flood, Noah turns into a disturbed, depressive, psychopath.
 When he learns that his daughter-in-law is pregnant, he is convinced that he must kill the little girl to make sure that humanity does not reproduce.

 The movie depicts Noah’s “divine” quest as a cruel and violent process carried out by a man who is steadily turning into a psychopath.
 While stranded on the Ark, his own family begins to resent him as he obsesses over the fact that everybody needs to die.
-While he is merely following the Creator’s orders, he appears to be animated by a deep-seeded hate of humanity, which leaves viewers with a “unholy” feeling.
-There is however a character that counterbalances Noah’s “do it my way or else” doctrine: Tubal-Cain.
+While he is merely following the Creator’s orders, he appears to be animated by a deep-seeded hate of humanity, which leaves viewers with an “unholy” feeling.
+There is, however, a character that counterbalances Noah’s “do it my way or else” doctrine: Tubal-Cain.

 Tubal-Cain: The Other Path